department-of-veterans-affairs/roadrunner-devops/README.md

 ## What You Get: Overview
 * Launch a new instance
+* Optionally bootstrap the new instance with an ssh user other than the one baked into its source AMI (e.g., something other than *ec2-user* and key-pair).
 * Deploy your rails application to the instance as a puma server (automatically detects and installs proper ruby version).
 * Configure application user and upstart script
 * Configure CloudWatch logs agent
-* Configure mechanism to pass environment variables to application via EC2 tags so the same image can be deployed to multiple environments without modification.
+* Configure mechanism to pass environment variables to application via EC2 tags so the same image can be deployed to multiple environments without modification (*optional*).
 * Take a production-ready snapshot of the instance
 * Create a new launch configuration with the newly created AMI
 * Modify existing auto-scaling group to use the newly created launch configuration.